BryanMurphy02/mindful-moments/README.md

 ## Installation

-You can download Mindful Moments from the Apple App Store.
+Mindful Moments can be downloaded from the Apple App Store

 ## Software